-37 NY Indep.
+&lt;sup>36 NY Indep.
 Sys.
 Op., Inc., 158 FERC ¶ 61,064 (Jan.
 27, 2017), reh'g requested.

-implementation of NYISO's Locality Exchange Factor methodology, the FERC found the proposed methodology "just and reasonable because it corrects a pricing inefficiency in NYISO's ICAP market design.
+immediately but rejected NYISO's proposed one-year transitional mechanism.
+In accepting the immediate implementation of NYISO's Locality Exchange Factor methodology, the FERC found the proposed methodology "just and reasonable because it corrects a pricing inefficiency in NYISO's ICAP market design.
 NYISO's proposed methodology will now recognize that an exporting generator continues to operate within its Locality, which would be reflected in the ICAP Spot Market Auction clearing prices by accounting for the portion of exported capacity that can be replaced by capacity located in Rest of State.
 Therefore, NYISO's proposal will ensure that prices within the Localities reflect actual market conditions and prices."
 In rejecting the transition mechanism, the FERC found that "that the mechanism lacks analytical basis and will delay efficient market signals ... because it could overstate the extent to which the capacity export will unencumber NYISO's transmission capability into Southeast New York."
 NYISO was directed to submit, and submitted on February 6 and corrected on February 10, a compliance filing removing the one-year transition mechanism provisions.
 NRG requested rehearing of the January 27 order on February 24.
-The NRG request for rehearing is pending before the FERC, with FERC action required on or before March 27, or the NRG request will be deemed denied.
+The FERC issued a tolling order on March 27, 2017, affording it additional time to consider NRG's request for rehearing, which remains pending before the FERC.

-If you have any questions concerning these proceedings, please contact Sebastian Lombardi (860-275-0663; slowbardi@daypitney.com).
+If you have any questions concerning these proceedings, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).